 Thinking back to your childhood- and maybe into adulthood too- do you remember your favorite television or film character?
 Was that character a product of the foster care system?
 Can you name any characters that were youth in foster care?
 As a child, we learn from and relate to our favorite characters on television and in films.
 Whether they are from comedies, cartoons, dramas, or are super heroes, many of these children’s characters are from the foster system.
 Some without even knowing they’re products of the system!

 Television characters like Peyton Sawyer (One Tree Hill), Lily Pritchett-Tucker (Modern Family), and Paige Matthews (Charmed), to name a few, are children that have been adopted by their TV parents.
-These characters all have a unique backstory of their adoptions that shape who they are.
-By providing these characters to audiences, the television business provides viewers with a normalized view of adoption and parenthood.
+Consequently, these characters all have a unique backstory of their adoptions that shape who they are.
+As a result of providing these characters to audiences, the television business provides viewers with a normalized view of adoption and parenthood.

 More popularly, there are many film characters that are either adopted or from the foster care system.
 Here are a few characters that you may not realize are adopted or are from the foster system: